This post may contain affiliate links. Thank you for your support.

 - Chocolate chips

-For the butter substitute, I’ve been using Becel unsalted sticks recently and they’re really been working out well for everything, but I think they’re especially helpful in these cookies.
-I get mini semi-sweet chocolate chips from our local bulk foods store, Bulk Barn, which are the chocolate chips I always keep in the house, unless we’re in a pinch.
-They’re free of dairy ingredients and they’re just really good!
+For the butter substitute, I’ve been using Becel unsalted sticks recently, and they’ve really been working out well for everything, but I think they’re especially helpful in making these the best cookies.
+I get mini semi-sweet chocolate chips from our local bulk foods store, Bulk Barn (stores across Canada), which are the chocolate chips I always keep in the house, unless we’re in a pinch.
+They’re free of dairy ingredients if you need these to be vegan chocolate chip cookies, and they’re just really good!

-Making the Soft and Chewy Plant-Based Chocolate Chip Cookies
+Making the Soft and Chewy Chocolate Chip Cookies (Regular, Plant-Based, or Gluten-Free Options)

-In the bowl of a stand mixer fitted with the paddle attachment, cream together the butter and sugar, add in your prepared egg substitute and the vanilla, then your dry ingredients and mix until combined.
+In the bowl of an electric mixer fitted with the paddle attachment, cream together the butter and both sugars, add in your egg or prepared egg substitute and the vanilla, then whisk together your dry ingredients, add to the stand mixer bowl, and mix until combined.

 Turn the mixer to low and pour in your chocolate chips.
 The dough can be stored in the fridge and baked the next day, or you can just chill it for just 20 minutes or so before baking.

-I like to use a medium size cookie scoop for these, which scoops about 1.5 tbsp of dough for perfectly uniform cookies every time.
+I like to use a medium-sized cookie scoop to scoop out the cookie dough, which scoops about 1.5 tbsp of dough for perfectly uniform cookies every time.
 I can comfortably fit about ten cookies on a baking sheet with plenty of room for spreading.

-Bake the cookies on a silpat or parchment-lined baking sheet, allow to cool for a few minutes after removing from the oven, then transfer them to a wire rack to cool completely.
+Bake the cookies on a Silpat or parchment-lined baking sheet, allow to cool for a few minutes after removing from the oven, then transfer them to a wire rack to cool completely.
+Store in an airtight container.

-These cookies have had multiple rave reviews from all the neighborhood kids. 🙂 Here's the recipe for absolutely perfect, soft and chewy plant-based chocolate chip cookies.
+These cookies have had multiple rave reviews from all the neighborhood kids. 🙂 Here's the recipe for absolutely perfect, soft-and-chewy chocolate chip cookies.

 - 3/4 cup Brown sugar